you-zhou/notes/dev.md

 Python will call the `.load` method by inserting `chair` as the 	`self` parameter and 3 as the `number` parameter.

 #### private & protected
+Some languages have the notion of private attributes or methods.
+These are methods that are meant to be implementation details and end users can’t call them.
+But, Python does not make an effort to prevent users from doing much of anything.
+Rather, it takes the attitude that you are an adult and you should take responsibility for your actions.
+If you want to access something, you can do it.
+But you should be willing to accept the consequences.

 ## Reading & Writing Files
 [ref: docs.python.org](https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files)